Cjrex22/Hand_gestures_4key/README.md

 Right- only right palm open

-Upcoming feature: 360 degree cursor movement using eye tracking - useful to play games like Call of Duty, Free fire,etc.
+Upcoming feature: 360 degree cursor movement using eye tracking - useful to play games like Call of Duty, GTA etc.